jakubprzybytek/Environmental-Sensors/STM32CubeIDE/EnvSensorV2/readme.txt

 Logging data to sd card
 Displaying data from sd card using graphs
 Display
-* use dma mode to talk with display
+* use it/dma mode to talk with display
 Get rid of synchronisation over I2C
-* race condition
+* race condition?
 particles sensor
 * fix issue with auto start failure
 * stopAutoSend really needed?